Post-quench relaxation dynamics of Gross-Neveu lattice fermions: Post-quench dynamics of open systems

 In contrast to the closed system in Sec.~\ref{isopost}, a finite system-environment coupling $\gamma>0$ is expected to ensure a true relaxation of the open system toward a stationary equilibrium state where all correlation matrix elements become stationary for $t\to \infty$.
 To verify this expectation, in Fig.~\ref{fig10}, we show the dynamics of $\theta_{k_*,\alpha;(1,2)} (t)$ for the parameters used in Fig.~\ref{fig7} but now with $\gamma = 0.01J$.
 The observation of damped oscillations for $t\to \infty$ confirms the existence of a stationary equilibrium state determined by the post-quench system parameters for $\gamma > 0$.

 The dissipative dynamics of time-dependent observables may again be described by the simplified non-self-consistent approach, see Eq.~(\ref{anan.2}) in App.~\ref{ananon}.
 From our explicit solution for $\vec{\cal T}_{k,\alpha} (t)$ in Eq.~(\ref{anan.4}), with the asymptotic solution $\vec{\cal T}_{k,\alpha}$ for $t \to \infty$ in Eq.~(\ref{anan.6}), we indeed evidence how a finite $\gamma$ triggers the relaxation of $\vec{T}_{k,\alpha}(t)$ toward the stationary equilibrium state.
 In contrast to the self-consistent theory, however, the non-self-consistent solution predicts a damping of time-dependent observables on the time scale $\tau \sim (2 \gamma)^{-1}$.
-The self-consistent solution, see, e.g., Fig.~\ref{fig8}, instead exhibits a much slower attenuation of $m (t)$ and $\delta J(t)$.
-We conclude that the non-self-consistent approach here fails to yield the proper relaxation time scales, even though the qualitative dynamical behavior is correctly captured.
+The self-consistent solution, see, e.g., Fig.~\ref{fig8}, instead exhibits a much slower attenuation of $m (t)$ and $\delta J(t)$, due to the fact that, as evidenced in Eq.(\ref{LME.3}), the self consistency induces an explicit dependence on time in the jump operators.
+This makes the relaxation rate effectively depend on time and, eventually, close to the final state (that corresponds to an extremal point of the post-quench (free) energy) the curve describing the relaxation pattern in time of the system tends to flatten, corresponding to an effective slowing down of the relaxation rate.
+Thus, we conclude that the non-self-consistent approach here fails to yield the proper relaxation time scales, even though the qualitative dynamical behavior is correctly captured.